Linuxfabrik/monitoring-plugins/check-plugins/memory-usage/README.md

 ## Troubleshooting

-This checks sometimes reports \> 100% memory usage
+This checks sometimes reports \> 100% memory usage on Linux
 That's fine, the RES column in `top` says the same if you sum up all values for a process (attention: the values in top's RES column are KB by default), and compare process memory to total physical system memory.
-The machine does not swap, so this is kind of Linux memory management mystery.
+If machine does not swap, this is kind of Linux memory management mystery.

 ## Credits, License